Self Catering

-BEACH HOUSE is self-catering holiday rental accommodation situated on the Isle of Mull in Scotland’s Inner Hebrides.
+BEACH HOUSE is generously proportioned self-catering holiday rental accommodation situated on the Isle of Mull in Scotland’s Inner Hebrides.
 With one of the most spectacular views on the Isle of Mull, Beach House is a vacation spot for people with a love of wildlife, breathtaking scenery and an enthusiasm for the great outdoors.
-And we’re pet/dog friendly too.
-The self-catering house sleeps up to eight adults or a combination of adults and kids in four bedrooms.
-There is also a cot for infants.
-Click here for a detailed list of facilities at Beach House; one of Mull’s best self-catering holiday homes.

-Beach is ideal for enthusiasts of self-catering accommodation wishing to stay on Mull.
-Situated on a hillside with uninterrupted views across Loch Scridain to the 3,000-foot Ben More mountain – the tallest on the island – deer are frequently spotted below the house.
-The shoreline boasts a family of otters, with seals and even the occasional sea eagle being spotted high above rising on the summer thermals around Mull.
+Situated on a hillside on the Ross of Mull to the south of the island, Beach House offers uninterrupted views across Loch Scridain to the 3,000-foot Ben More mountain – the tallest on the island.
+Deer are frequently spotted just below the house and the shoreline boasts a family of otters, with seals and even the occasional sea eagle being spotted high above, rising on the summer thermals around Mull.

 THE HOUSE

-Within Pennyghael estate, Beach is a converted farmhouse with eight acres of grounds and offers every comfort for a relaxing family or group holiday with a self-catering focus.
-The small porch on the front of the house is perfect for an evening drink without venturing outside but still taking in the breathtaking views and impressive scenery as the sun sets at sea.
-In the past, the old gardens supplied fresh flowers to Iona Abbey, with seven monks tending the grounds and, although not reinstated to their former glory, many colourful flowers and plants can still be found in the enclosed garden, which is deer-fenced.
+Within Pennyghael estate, Beach is a converted farmhouse with eight acres of grounds and offers every comfort for a relaxing family or group holiday.
+The cosy porch on the front of the house is perfect for an evening drink without venturing outside but still taking in the breathtaking views and impressive scenery as the sun sets at sea.
+In the past, the old walled garden supplied fresh flowers to Iona Abbey, with seven monks tending the grounds and, although not reinstated to its former glory, the enclosed garden offers many colourful flowers and plants, which are protected by a deer fence.

 The immediate area offers many interesting walks to ruined villages, shoreline and waterfalls.
 With sandy beaches just a short drive away, excellent loch fishing (by permit) or just fishing off the rocks, and Loch Scridain for canoeing, there is plenty to do for young or old nearby.